-^{186.} See Jonathan Barnett, The Illusion of the Commons, 25 BERKELEY TECH L.J.
+&lt;sup>185 See Jonathan Barnett, The Illusion of the Commons, 25 Berkeley Tech L.J.
 1751 (2010).

-^{187.} Benkler, Coase's Penguin, supra note 16 (also describing commons based peer production as a "third model of production"); see also YOCHAI BENKLER, THE WEALTH OF NETWORKS: HOW SOCIAL PRODUCTION TRANSFORMS MARKETS AND FREEDOM 60 (2006); Tapscott & Williams, supra note 162.
+Benkler, supra note 156 (also describing commons based peer production as a "third model of production"); see also YOCHAI BENKLER, THE WEALTH OF NETWORKS: HOW SOCIAL PRODUCTION TRANSFORMS MARKETS AND FREEDOM 60 (2006); Tapscott & Williams, subra note 161.

-^{188.} Williamson New Institutional Economics, supra note 74, at 597; see also Jones et al., supra note 17, at 916-25 (Because "networks involve disseminating cultural beliefs and values among many autonomous exchange parties, it may take decades to establish the shared understandings, routines, and conventions for complex tasks.").
+&lt;sup>187 Williamson New Institutional Economics, supra note 73, at 597.
+See also Jones et al., supra note 17, at 916-925 (Because "networks involve disseminating cultural beliefs and values among many autonomous exchange parties, it may take decades to establish the shared understandings, routines, and conventions for complex tasks.").

-^{189.} Bernstein Diamond, supra note 79, at 123.
+&lt;sup>188 Bernstein Diamond, supra note 78, at 123.
 In a subsequent article, Bernstein details the cotton industry, which has "almost entirely opted out of the public legal system."
 Reputational constraints and norms of behavior, many of which come down from the "Old South" over hundreds of years, continue to the strongly influence cotton industry practices.
-Bernstein Cotton, supra note 79, at 1764-65.
+Bernstein Cotton, supra note 78, at 1764-65.

-^{190.} Bernstein Diamond, supra note 79, at 135.
+&lt;sup>189 Bernstein Diamond, supra note 78, at 135.